Tour Duration: 10 Days / 9 Nights

 - Options for food on the trains are very limited.
-Vegetarian food are non-existent.
+Vegetarian food is non-existent.
 Bring your own food for the train if you are vegetarian.

-- Vegetarian food will not be any issue on our boat at Sundarbans.
+- Vegetarian food will not be an issue on our boat at Sundarbans.

 - Tea and soft drinks are very cheap.
 Mineral water is widely available.

-- While traveling on the Rajshahi region, there will be no descent restaurants for lunch on the way.
+- While traveling in the Rajshahi region, there will be no descent restaurants for lunch on the way.
 Buy some dry food the previous day to bring with you for lunch.